 - Taping, braces or supports as indicated

-- Physiotherapy- massage and mobilisations, ultrasound, ice therapy and stretches
+- Physiotherapy- massage and mobilisations, ultrasound, dry needling acupuncture and shockwave therapy

 - Development of a pain-free exercise program aimed at stretching and strengthening specific muscles around the elbow.